Table of Contents[Hide][Show]

 For filling your new boxes, Mel Bartholomew, Square Foot Gardening creator, recommends his “Mel’s Mix” soil blend:

 1/3 compost + 1/3 coarse vermiculite + 1/3 peat moss (by volume)

-While paying for dirt may seem counterintuitive, genuine top-quality garden soil is the key to garden growth as well as to cutting down on fertilizers and pesticides.
+While paying for dirt may seem counterintuitive, genuine top-quality garden soil is the key to healthy thriving plants.
+It’s also a great way to cut down on fertilizers and pesticides.
 You’ll be glad you invested now to save time and produce down the road.

-For one 4 x 4 foot garden box with 6 inch sides, you will need 8 cubic feet of soil mix.
-Since you will be measuring by volume and not weight as marked on the bag, use a 5 gallon bucket to measure your ratios.
+For one 4 x 4 foot garden box with 6-inch sides, you need 8 cubic feet of soil mix.
+Since it’s measured by volume and not weight, use a 5-gallon bucket to measure your ratios.
 Mix in a wheelbarrow or right in the garden bed.

-Lay your weed block right over the grass inside the box in your desired location and fill with the soil mix, trying not to compact it.
+Lay your weed block right over the grass inside the box in your desired location and fill it with the soil mix.
+Try not to compact it the soil though.